CJ445/face-recognition/README.md

 ```

 ## Run the program
-Enter the project directory.
-Ensure you have deleted the text file inside the data/ directory.
+Enter the project directory and execute the command below.
 ```
 python face_recognition_gui.py
 ```